 “Make the most of sleep now” when you are already not getting any because you are growing a watermelon that wakes you for a wee every half an hour.

-or even “You’ll change your mind when you have a baby” with reference to virtually every single opinion you dare to utter
+Even “you’ll change your mind when you have a baby” with reference to virtually every single opinion you dare to utter.

 Yeah, thanks – I’d not considered that my life might change at all by having a baby.
 I mean, I’ve just been partying so hard for the last 9 months without a care in the world, so I presumed that would all continue…

-- Expectant Mum – Wondering why pregnancy is not like the movies and why no one ever told you about the constant need to urinate, insomnia, trapped wind and weird public ownership over your bump or freedom to comment on your new size and shape.
+- Expectant Mum – Wondering why pregnancy is not like the movies.
+Why did no one ever tell you about the constant need to urinate, insomnia, trapped wind and weird public ownership over your bump or freedom to comment on your new size and shape.
 Fingers crossed that once the baby arrives, everything from that point will be just like the text books tell you.

-- Expectant Mum – Looking forward to each 5 minute midwife appointment or antenatal check up for at least a few days, and possibly taking the day off to make sure you can get there so early that you’d give the punters queuing for Wimbledon a run for their money.
+- Expectant Mum – Looking forward to each 5 minute midwife appointment or antenatal check up for at least a few days.
+Possibly taking the day off to make sure you can get there so early that you’d give the punters queuing for Wimbledon a run for their money.